This is Kind of Obsessed, a column about all the stuff our team is really, really into right now.

 There’s a mishmash of watches before me on little pillows that wait to be chosen as part of my morning routine.
 I’ll usually pause for a second to reflect on my mood as well as the requirements of the day ahead.
 Recently, however, decidedly more upmarket options have been passed over in favor of a totally unassuming and inexpensive little Seiko watch that just seems to click.
 It feels like the start of a good day.

-You’d expect a watch at this price to be pretty no-frills, so the details and features you find feel like a pleasant surprise.
-The case is brushed on top and polished on the sides (on this particular SRPD91 version); the dial is super legible, with tons of lume and applied indices; the fit and finish make it comfortable and attractive to wear, and its automatic movement is visible through the case back.
+You’d expect a watch at this price to be pretty no-frills, so the level of details and features you find feel like a surprise: The case is brushed on top and polished on the sides (on this particular SRPD91 version); the dial is super legible, with tons of lume and applied indices; the fit and finish make it comfortable and attractive to wear, and its automatic movement is visible through the case back.
 It all makes the Seiko 5 Sports feel — dare I say — refined.

 Visually, this is a classic Seiko dive watch with DNA from the brand’s iconic SKX line.
 Does it bother me that the Seiko 5 Sports, like some other popular watches, is styled like a dive watch but is only rated for 100m of water resistance?
 If it had 30m of water-resistance, like a dress watch, it would bother me.
 This watch, however, is ready for just about anything you can throw at it — including water.

 I’ll probably go back to my other humble but beloved wrist companions eventually, but the Seiko 5 Sports probably has even the fanciest watches in the world beat in one important metric — and that’s fun.